11 Benefits of Conversion Rate Optimization and Best Practices

 You’ll discover the answers to these questions primarily through questions, which, as we’ve discussed, form the basis for much of CRO.
 When you test various aspects of your website’s functionality, users will lend their “vote.”
 From the results, you can deduce what makes your target audience tick.

-2. Boost website revenue
+2. Boost Website Revenue

 Speaking of revenue, who doesn’t want more sales?
 The more money you make, the stronger your business becomes.